Nicholas Purcell of Loughmoe: Deputation to St. Germain

 Colonel Purcell was one of those included in the deputation to St. Germain to persuade James to remove the Duke of Tyrconnell as head of the Army.
 The deputation was made up of Brigadier Henry Luttrell, Colonel Simon Luttrell, and Peter Creagh, Bishop of Cork.
 General Thomas Maxwell sailed to represent Tyrconnell.
 James met with the delegates, then took them to interview Louis XIV.

 The delegates asked for a French general to command the Irish Army.
 On 9 May 1691, a French convoy reached Limerick with General Charles St. Ruth, two lieutenant-generals, d'Usson and de Tessé, and Brigadier Luttrell and Colonel Purcell, and also a considerable quantity of arms, ammunition and supplies.

 There was confusion over who was now in charge of the army.
 St Ruth claimed command while Tyrconnell still claimed viceroy authority and ultimate control of the army.
 According to an account in the Life of James, Tyrconnell eventually submitted and left the management of the army to St. Ruth, who was superficially on good terms with him but at bottom was prejudiced against him, influenced by Luttrell and Purcell.

-General St. Ruth reviewed the Irish regiments on the 18th and 19 May.
+General St. Ruth reviewed the Irish regiments on 18 and 19 May.
 On 2 June John Stevens noted, "Purcell's Regiment of Horse marched out of Limerick toward the camp".
 With a force of 16000 ft, 3000 horse, and 2,000 dragoons St. Ruth had his first encounter with the Williamite forces of 18,000, commanded by Baron de Ginkel, on 21 June 1691, at Athlone.
 This proved to be a Jacobite defeat.
 St. Ruth fell back to Ballinasloe, then decided to give battle on the high ground near Aughrim, about five miles (8 km) southwest of Ballinasloe.

 St. Ruth took up his position on the eastern slopes of Kilcommodon Hill on 8 July.
 It was a good position, protected by a belt of bog along the whole front, behind which he placed his infantry.
 His right flank was anchored at Tristaum bridge at Urraghry Pass, and guarded by cavalry regiments of the Duke of Tyrconnell, Earl of Abercorn, and Colonel Edward Prendergast.
 His left flank was secured by Colonel Walter Bourk and 200 ft in position in the Aughrim Castle ruin, and also guarded by the cavalry regiments of the Earl of Lucan, Brigadier Henry Luttrell and Colonel John Parker, and Colonel Purcell's Dragoon Regiment near the castle, all under the command of Major-General Dominick Sheldon.
 His command was subsequently weakened during the course of battle through transfer of elements of his cavalry and dragoons to the right flank.
 Purcell's dragoons evidently fought piecemeal, some trooper on the left flank and some on the right flank, mounted or dismounted, depending on the situation.
 Major Sir John Everard was killed in this action.